Dr Dimitrinka AtanasovaLecturer in Intercultural Communication

 LING232 Understanding Media (UG, contributor)

-I am also the acting Director of Studies for the PhD by Thesis and Coursework programme.
+I was the acting Director of Studies for the PhD by Thesis and Coursework programme in Term 1 of 2017/18.

 I am the Secretary of the Health and Science Communication Special Interest Group of the British Association for Applied Linguistics.
 I am also a member of the Navigating Knowledge Landscapes Network and the Health Humanities Network.